Commercial Display or Consumer TV? A Professional Buyer’s Guide

 At AG Neovo, we have a monitor with a glass screen that has this scratch and press protection technology.
 It comes with LCD panel protection, high impact resistance, and an anti-scratch surface.
 It is also water and dust-resistant.

-Burn-in on LCD screens occurs when pixels cannot return to their relaxed state after a static image has been displayed on the screen over a long period of time.
+Burn-in on LCD screens occurs when pixels cannot return to their relaxed state after a static image has been displayed on the screen for a long time.
 This is a static image called a “ghost image”.
-You may have noticed this happen on a TV you have at home, where there’s a spot that just doesn’t seem to go away.
+You may have noticed this happen on a TV you have at home, where there’s a spot that doesn’t seem to go away.

 A professional commercial-grade display comes with a “pixel-shifting” technology that tackles LCD-burn-in or image retention effect.
 This is one of the benefits of buying a commercial screen.
 It prevents visibility issues on the screens that all your customers are looking at.